bkzhang/bkzhang.github.io/_posts/2017-01-23-so-much-school-work.md

 {: style="text-align: justify;"}
 <br>

 Poor [Branch Bunch](https://github.com/Branch-Bunch), so much code to write but even more school to attend.
 Just reading the assignment  and pre-lab document is a struggle.
 Dozens of pages to read, and a ton of work to do, all due on Friday.
-To attend hackathons or to straight up fail university..tough choices.{: style="text-align: justify;"}
+To attend hackathons or to straight up fail university..tough choices.
+{: style="text-align: justify;"}